StrandCC/Strand-Custom-Commands/Commands/readme.md

 This folder contains commands and modules dedicating to improving the quality of your server.
 Just pick the one of your choice!

 ## Wiki
-If you want to see what the correct format of our commands is, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).
+If you want to see our commands in use, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).